aurora-opensource/au/docs/reference/math.md

 #### `fmod`

-A unit-aware adaptation of `std::fmod`, giving the remainder of the division of the two inputs.
+A unit-aware adaptation of `std::fmod`, giving the positive remainder of the division of the two inputs.

 As with the [integer modulus](./quantity.md#mod), we first express the inputs in their [common unit](../discussion/concepts/common_unit.md).